 What is Gong Meditation?

-Please click HERE for an introduction to gong meditation including a short video.
+Please click HERE for a brief explanation of what gong meditation is including a short video.

 Gong Meditation Research

-Gong Tones is a Utah-based 501(c)(3) nonprofit which advocates and facilitates scientific research to study the therapeutic use of sound healing techniques, particularly gong meditation, for mental health and well being.
-We are committed to expanding the body of evidence supporting sound healing and related modalities such as music therapy, vibroacoustic therapy, and low frequency sound stimulation among others as adjunct treatments for clinical mental health diagnoses.
-Our longterm goal is to add the practice known as gong meditation (also known as gong bath, gong wash) as an evidence-based practice for anxiety.
-It is Dr. Khalsa’s hope that in the future, psychologists may be able to prescribe gong meditation for clients who are dealing with anxiety such that insurance providers may cover the cost of either attending or listening to a recorded gong meditation.
+Gong Tones is an Arizona-based 501(c)(3) nonprofit.
+Our mission includes advocating and facilitating scientific research studying the therapeutic use of sound healing techniques, particularly gong meditation, for mental health and well being.
+We are committed to expanding the body of evidence supporting sound healing and related modalities as adjunct treatments.
+This includes interventions such as music therapy, vibroacoustic therapy, and low frequency sound stimulation among others.
+Our longterm goal is to add the practice known as gong meditation (also known as gong bath, gong wash, baño de sonido, bain sonore, gong bad, among others) as an evidence-based practice for anxiety.
+Dr. Khalsa hopes psychologists of the future may be able to prescribe a recorded gong meditation for clients who are dealing with anxiety.

 Sound Healing Advocacy

 Gong Tones is still in the startup phase and our immediate goal is to ensure sufficient funding to cover monthly expenses.
 Our longer term goal is to secure funding through grants or donations to conduct the followup study discussed above.
-This would likely require upwards of $150,000.
-Until then, we continue to advocate the use of gong meditation as a means of stimulating the relaxation response for all individuals.
-Advocacy includes hosting public events as well as pro bono work with local mental health facilities.
-It is our belief that gong meditation can help to reduce suffering, particularly but not exclusively for those with a mental health diagnosis.
-At present, our research efforts consist of ongoing research and development of data collection and processing tools and processes so that when funding is available we are ready to move forward with confidence that our research will provide valid data for analysis.
+The cost of such a study would be upwards of $150,000.
+In the meantime, we continue to advocate the use of gong meditation as a means of stimulating the relaxation response for all individuals.
+Advocacy (i.e., outreach) includes hosting public events as well as pro bono work with local mental health facilities.
+It is our belief that gong meditation can help to reduce suffering for those with a clinical diagnosis (i.e., anxiety).
+At present, our research efforts consist of development of data collection and processing tools and processes.
+Once funding is available we will be ready to move forward with confidence that our research will provide valid data for analysis.

 To date, we have successfully completed the following sound healing research studies: